seanken/FivePrime/PeakCallingPipeline/README.md

 1) The input bam file
 2) The name of the output directory (will create this directory if it does not exist).
 3) The number of reads to downsample to (most of the analysis in our paper used 20000000)
-4) - 7) Numerous filtering parameters (see our manuscript for details).
+4) to 7) Numerous filtering parameters (see our manuscript for details).
 More spcifically:
 4) Min Value
 5) Min density rise
 6) Min pos with data